worktheclock/replit.github.io/tutorials/pinboard-project-part-1.md

 ![Creating a new Repl](/images/teamsForEducation/pinboard-project/image-1.png)

-Because we selected "HTML, CSS, JS" as our repl language, Repl.it has created the basic files needed for our front-end project, which should be:
+Because we selected "HTML, CSS, JS" as our repl language, Replit has created the basic files needed for our front-end project, which should be:

 - `index.html`
 - `style.css`